Helping Hands International, Inc.

 HEALTH & SAFETY

-Helping Hands International recommends you follow those health and safety recommendations readily published by the CDC and Travel Alert program offered by the US State Department, as well as those recommended by your personal physician.
-COVID-19 testing varies by Country and may be necessary before this trip departure and before returning to the USA.
-Please note, if you take prescription medicines, please check with your local pharmacist to ensure the medicines are not considered a controlled substance in the location you are traveling.
-Finally, please be sure to read HHI's COVID-19 policy, and Consent to Leave the Country (for minors) form, requirements below.
+Helping Hands International recommends you follow the health and safety recommendations readily published by the CDC and Travel Alert program offered by the US State Department, as well as those recommended by your personal physician.
+Please click here for vaccination requirements and/or recommendations made by the Centers for Disease Control and Prevention.
+Please note, if you do take prescription medicines, please check with your local pharmacist to ensure the medicines are not considered a controlled substance in the location you are traveling.

 PASSPORT REQUIREMENTS